coalton-lang/coalton/docs/intro-to-coalton.md

    |
  3 |    (define (f x y)
    |                 ^ variable defined here
-help: prefix the variable with '_' to decare it unused 3 |   (define (f x _y)
+help: prefix the variable with '_' to declare it unused 3 |   (define (f x _y)
    |                --
 ```